-If you’re looking for a complete solar charge controller wiring diagram, like the image below, download our free solar wiring eBook to help you with your installation project.
+If you’re looking for a complete solar charge controller wiring diagram, like the image below, download our free solar wiring PDF to help you with your installation project.

-A solar charge controller serves four important functions to your solar array and batteries.
+A solar charge controller serves four important functions for your solar array and batteries.

 When trying to understand WHY a solar charge controller is important for charging batteries, it’s critical to know two important facts.

-- Batteries can only be charged by being fed power from a small voltage range (usually between 13.6v – 14.4v depending on the battery chemistry and state of charge).
+- Batteries can only be charged by being fed power from a small voltage range (usually between 13.6V and 14.4V, depending on the battery chemistry and state of charge).

-To simply feed a battery a wide range of voltages is dangerous and can permanently shorten the lifespan of the battery.
+Simply feeding a battery a wide range of voltages is dangerous and can permanently shorten the battery’s lifespan.